icgc-dcc/dcc-docs/docs/cloud/repositories.md

 ## [GDC](https://gdc.nci.nih.gov)

-The Genomic Data Commons is a US government run data repository for cancer genomic information.
-It carries data from The Cancer Genome Atlas (TCGA) and the Therapeutically Applicable Research to Generate Effective Treatments(TARGET).
-Currently the largest repository of ICGC data.
-Focused on studies in the United States.
+The Genomic Data Commons is a US government ([NIH](https://www.nih.gov/) / [NCI](https://www.cancer.gov/)) run data repository for cancer genomic information.
+Notably, the it carries data from The Cancer Genome Atlas (TCGA) and the Therapeutically Applicable Research to Generate Effective Treatments(TARGET).
+Currently the GDC is the largest single repository of ICGC data.
+It focuses on studies in the United States.

 | Property | Value |
 |:---------------------| ----------------